chriskrycho/v5.chriskrycho.com/site/journal/2023/Unmeasurable Costs and Benefits.md

 Add that up across the whole surface area of a codebase—dozens and dozens of bugs, across however many users and lines of code—and you’re talking real money.
 A million dollars is just 450 of those kinds of bugs with similar “blast radius” and occurence rate.
 This is the kind of rough mental math that leads me to talk about “netting out in the millions” benefit-wise.
 Thus far you could imagine “putting a number on it”.

-Where it goes wrong is: with the good version of that <abbr title="application programming interface">API</abbr>, *the bug never happens*.
+Where it goes wrong: With the good version of that <abbr title="application programming interface">API</abbr>, *the bug never happens*.

 There is nothing to measure, because our reasoning has to deal entirely in counterfactuals: “What would it have cost us if we had a bug in this particular part of the framework?”
 But you can do that *ad infinitum*.

 More or less every part of a library can be more or less buggy, more or less easy to maintain, more or less amenable to scaling up to meet the needs of an application which uses it, more or less capable of adding new capabilities without requiring you to rewrite it, etc. The part that is impossible to measure is the benefit of all the “right” decisions along the way: the bugs you never saw, indeed never even had to think about because the <abbr title="application programming interface">API</abbr> just made them impossible in the first place.